Easy How To Raw Wood Furniture Finish

 How To Get A Raw Wood Furniture Look

-It’s been 38 year since my Mom purchased this for me.
-I was 16 years old at the time and the furniture bug had already bit me hard.
+It’s been 38 years since my Mom purchased this for me.
+I was 16 years old at the time, and the furniture bug had already bit me hard.
 I begged Mom to buy this for me.
 I’m sure it shocked her that I had even asked.
-The price tag was $75 (that was a lot of money back then) and I just knew that Mom would say no. To my surprise she said yes and I was a happy girl.
+The price tag was $75 (that was a lot of money back then), and I just knew that Mom would say no. To my surprise, she said yes, and I was a happy girl.
 I was the proud owner of my first piece of furniture.
-Through the years it has followed me from home to home and it has lived in the guest rooms where I knew it would be safe.
-I’ve always wanted to paint it, but for some reason it didn’t happen.
+It has followed me from home to home through the years, and it has lived in the guest rooms where I knew it would be safe.
+I’ve always wanted to paint it, but for some reason, it didn’t happen.
 Now I know why.

 - Orbital Sander